Metallic Epoxy Flooring Vancouver, BC

 02 — Mechanical grinding

-We diamond-grind to remove laitance, open the surface, and create a consistent bonding profile so the coating locks into the slab.
+We diamond-grind to remove laitance, open the surface, and create a consistent bonding profile so the coating locks into the slab properly.

 - Professional grinding for consistent adhesion